nashif/zephyr/doc/kernel/services/smp/smp.rst

 configured specially on auxiliary CPUs.
-Then it waits (spinning) for the atomic "start flag" to be released in the main thread, to guarantee that all SMP initialization is complete before any Zephyr application code runs, and finally calls :c:func:`z_swap` to transfer control to the appropriate runnable thread via the standard scheduler API.
+Then it waits (spinning) for the atomic "start flag" to be released in the main thread, to guarantee that all SMP initialization is complete before any Zephyr application code runs, and finally calls :c:func:`k_priv_swap` to transfer control to the appropriate runnable thread via the standard scheduler API.